Imagine Children's Museum

 Customized School Program

 Educate your students on the importance of public transportation.
-ET provides interactive field trips or in-class sessions that teach safety on the bus, reading of transit schedules and how to navigate your local bus system.
+ET provides interactive field trips or classroom sessions that offer instruction on bus travel safety, using transit schedules to plan trips and how to navigate your local bus system.
 We customize our program to work within your curriculum.
-Field trips and in-class sessions are provided at no cost to you.
-Contact Matt Coomes at 425-257-7780 for more information.
+Field trips and classroom sessions are provided at no cost to you.
+Contact Matthew Coomes at 425-257-7780 for more information.

-When a youth sees the Safe Place logo on an Everett Transit bus or building he or she will know it’s a safe place to ask for help.
-Transit staff will connect teens seeking help with Cocoon House staff who are available 24 hours a day and are specially trained to provide assistance, whether that means getting them home safely, giving them access to housing, or connecting them with other needed services.
+When a youth sees the Safe Place logo on an Everett Transit bus or building he or she will know it’s a safe place to go and ask for help.
+Transit staff will connect teens seeking help with Cocoon House staff who are available 24 hours a day.
+Cocoon House staff are specially trained to provide assistance to youth in crisis, whether that means getting them home safely, giving them access to housing, or connecting them with other needed services.
 Immediate access to those resources is critical for any youth in a crisis situation, and Cocoon House is well-equipped to provide assistance and advocacy to troubled youth.

 Cocoon House provides emergency shelter, long-term transitional housing, outreach, and essential services to teens ages 13-17 in Snohomish County.
 Through Cocoon House, homeless and at-risk youth can receive case management, housing and counseling referrals, employment and education training, hot meals, clothes and hygiene supplies.